oceanprotocol-archive/OEPs/12/README.md

 ### Requirements

 * A PROVIDER define the conditions that a Computing service supports.
 It includes:
-  - What kind of image (Docker container) can be deployed in his/her infrastructure
+  - What kind of image (Docker container) can be deployed in the infrastructure
   - CPU and memory
   - Number of instances
   - Storage
+  - Price
 * A CONSUMER define the computation to execute modeling it in a Workflow (including configuration, input, transformations and output)
 * A workflow is a new type of Asset.
 It can be resolvable and be used across multiple independent computing services
 * A CONSUMER purchasing a computing service defines which Workflow (DID) is going to execute
 * A CONSUMER can purchase a service given by a PROVIDER and execute multiple times till the timeout expires
 * A CONSUMER could purchase a service and execute later, the purchase MUST be totally decoupled of execution
 * The previous two points could support to buy once a compute service and execute for example the service every night at 3 am

+### Terminology

+* Compute Provider - Entity providing a compute service for a price (or for free).
+* Compute Service - Service offered by a Compute Provider.
+It could have different conditions like the type of services, price, etc.
+* Workflow - It describes an execution pipeline where you put together input data and an algorithm to process this data and you run using a Compute Service.

 ### Workflows

 From a high-level point of view, a workflow may be considered a view or representation of a real work.
-A workflow consists of an orchestrated and repeatable pattern of activities transformed into processes that transform or process information.
+A workflow consists of an orchestrated and repeatable pattern of activities transformed into tasks that transform or process information.

 In Ocean we use the concept of workflow to represent a list of tasks to accomplish with the intention of process data.